ritika-b/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 **Note**: You should [have some Kovan ETH](/docs/beginners-tutorial/#obtaining-testnet-eth) in your Metamask account to pay for the GAS.

-At this point, our contract should be successfully deployed.
+At this point, your contract should be successfully deployed.
 However, it can't request anything yet since it doesn't own LINK.
-If we hit `rollDice` with no LINK, the transaction will revert.
+If you click `rollDice` with no LINK, the transaction will revert.

 # 6. How do I obtain testnet LINK?

-Since the contract is on testnet, as with Kovan ETH, we don't need to purchase *real* LINK.
+Since the contract is on testnet, as with Kovan ETH, you don't need to purchase *real* LINK.
 Testnet LINK can be requested and obtained from a [faucet](../link-token-contracts/).

 Use your Metamask address on the Kovan network to request LINK and send 1 LINK to the contract address.
 This address can be found in Remix under *Deployed Contracts* on the bottom left.